EmanuelClaudiu/FLCD/README.md

 # FLCD
 Repo for the Formal Langugages and Compiler Design class at uni.
-COnsists of mostly labs.
+Consists of mostly labs.